ddooley/ddooley.github.io/_pages/docs/data-properties.md

 ### Questions: Allow "has specified value" to have domain of any ICE?
 Or introduce "has value" implementation?

+This brings us to the collection of data - where specific protocols or instruments are used, generating data on particular scales and scientific units.

 <img align="right" src="/assets/images/docs/data_lee_data_property_age.png">

 An ontology data property is a relation from an entity instance straight to some literal datatype (xsd:decimal, xsd:string, xsd:anyURI, etc.) that is a measure/estimate of what that data property is about.
-In other ontologies one might find the `has age` data property (which doesn't exist in OBI) used to express that Lee's age is 12, as shown to the right.
+In an ontology one might find a `has age` data property (which doesn't exist in OBI) used to express that Lee's age is 12, as shown to the right.

 <br clear="both">

 <img align="right" src="/assets/images/docs/data_lee_data_property_ages.png">

-The label of the data property tells humans in hopefully plain language what the value is about, but a computer will have a bad time guessing what the relation is equivalent to in other graphs that have differently named or identified relations, which spells trouble for data sharing unless the roster of data properties is already agreed upon.
+The label of the data property tells humans in hopefully plain language what the value is about, but a computer will have a bad time guessing what the relation is equivalent to in other graphs that have differently named or identified relations, which spells trouble for data sharing unless the roster of data properties is a common standard.
 As shown, the problem is magnified if other age quantities are involved.

 <br clear="both">